e-chesoni/Adamantium/README.md

 # Adamantium
-Micronix Stepper Motor Integration for Magneto
+Micronix Stepper Motor Integration for [Magneto](https://github.com/e-chesoni/Magneto).

 ## Project Overview
 This project is a proof of concept for testing Micronix stepper motors, intended to be integrated with the larger project, Magneto.
 Developed in Visual Studio Code, this C# project utilizes code provided by Micronix as a base for further development and integration.